mrenrich84/CV/README.md

 When I see a problem, I cannot stop my mind in pitching solutions and try some of them.
 One of the reason I started coding was to automatize tasks, at work or in my private life.

-One of my mission as manager has been to increase production level and profitability while simplify my employers life and enhance customer experience.
+One of my mission during my year as restaurant owner and manager has been to increase the production level and profitability while simplify my employers life and enhance customer experience, by studying the workflow and changing or introducing new methods and tools, improving safety and hygiene, changing the establishment layout and improving the marketing program, increase the quality of the products delivery and try to engage in a friendship manner with my clients-

 #### Enthusiastic and passionated
 I can be very passionated at the task I have been given, striving to deliver my best product.